farmera/sare_grant/study_results_drones.md

 The process of stitching is often facilitated through use of ground control points (GCPs).
 A GCP is an invariant point of reference on the ground that stitching software may use to better align points in an image to points on the ground.
-For our purposes this process was aided by using a camera that accurately records latitude and longitude points in each image such that they are accurately matched in the final composite.
-A single GCP was used throughout the study, physically placed into the ground and referenced from a known surveyor's benchmark.
+For our purposes this process was aided by using a camera that records latitude and longitude points in each image such that they are matched in the final composite.
+GCP's were used throughout our study and were physically placed into the ground and referenced from a surveyor's benchmark.

 ![](img/NGR_SARE-Cropped.png)
 ###### Figure 5.
 A CIR composite showing section detail and the grid used to apply different nitrogen amounts.
 Color differences indicate different treatments.